toralf/tor-relays/README.md

 The deployment is made by _Ansible_.
 See the section [Metrics](#metrics) below how to scrape runtime metrics.
-The Ansible role expects a `seed_address` value in the configure step of a randomized ipv6 address at a Hetzner system (at IONOS a proposed one is displayed).
+The Ansible role expects a `seed_address` value to configure a relyable randomized ipv6 address at a Hetzner system (at IONOS a proposed one is only displayed).
-The firewall rules provide basic protection.
+For Tor servers is the DDoS solution of [torutils](https://github.com/toralf/torutils) used.
-For more DDoS prevention please take a look at the [torutils](https://github.com/toralf/torutils) repository.
+For other systems a set of firewall rules provide basic protection.

 The _MyFamily_ value (i.e. for the host group _server_test_) can be created by: